Healthy Indian Foods that are High in Calcium for Your Family

 Modern life has become very hectic.
 Despite technological advancements, people are busier than ever before.
 This constant rush affects our physical health.
 Hence, the need of the hour is to look after our health.
 Having a balanced diet and regular exercise is essential for overall well-being.
 A complete meal with all the essential nutrients must be consumed daily.
 Calcium is one such important mineral that is essential for strong bones and teeth.
 The human body stores about 99 percent of the calcium in bones and teeth.

 The remaining one percent is found in the blood, muscles, and other tissues.
 Therefore, it is imperative to consume calcium-rich foods for better health.
-India’s leading Dietitian Avni Kaul shares a calcium-rich diet that every Indian family should follow.
+India’s leading Dietician Avni Kaul shares a calcium-rich diet that every Indian family should follow.

 Nuts and Seeds: Nuts such as almonds, Brazil nuts, hazelnuts, and pistachios are good sources of calcium.
 Some nuts are rich in magnesium which helps to regulate calcium levels in the body.
 It is required for the proper absorption and utilization of calcium.
 30 gm each of almond, walnut, hazelnut, and Brazil nut contains about 75 mg, 28 mg, 56 mg, and 28 mg of calcium.